top of page

 Section 6.04 Inclement or Hazardous Weather

-1.If the tournament director believes weather to be hazardous during the travel tournament period, the tournament will be canceled on the eve of the contest and rescheduled for the following Saturday.
+1.If the tournament director believes weather to be hazardous during the travel tournament period, the tournament director may cancel the event at any point and reschedule or cancel the event from the schedule.

 2.If conditions become hazardous on the day of the tournament prior to launching tournament director will make the final decision at the weigh-in site/launch site immediately before the tournament begins to determine if a tournament will commence as scheduled, or if a delay is necessary.